Why use a Cluster?

 [yourUsername@borah-login ~]$ sinfo -n cpu101 -o "%n %c %m"

-Compare Your Computer, the Login Node and the Compute Node
+Compare Your Computer and the Compute Node

 Solution